 Letter From The Silence

-(shots of a letter about a taxi driver who committed suicide in 2006 by driving into a tank; directed by Prap Boonpan)
+(shots of a letter about a taxi driver who crashed his cab into a tank; directed by Prap Boonpan)

 The Love Culprit